 Many locals—as well as the few tourists that are really in the know—buy their fresh seafood at the Mercado Municipal de Matosinhos.
 Inside the market, you’ll find sea bass, tuna, sole, cod, monkfish, swordfish, lobster, octopus…and of course the famous sardine.
 Most of these sea creatures were swimming in the ocean only a few hours earlier.

-when to go: if you’re hoping to actually purchase fish to cook yourself later in the day, head to the market early in the morning while there’s still a selection to choose from.
-If you’re only there to sightsee, you should still arrive no later than late morning, as the market begins to close around noon.
+when to go: the market begins to close around noon, but if you’re on a mission to actually buy some fish to cook yourself, head to the market early in the morning while there’s still a selection to choose from.

 Restaurant after restaurant lines both sides of this walking street.
 Most of them offer outdoor seating in the sun or in the shade.
 Outdoor BBQ’s fill the air with the smell of smoke, charcoal, fresh fish and mouthwatering crème brûlée.

 getting there: the main intersection is Rua Heróis França & Rua Godinho.
-If you’ve taken the bus or metro to one of the stops we mentioned earlier, enter these cross-streets into your navigation system and you should find it within a few minutes.
+If you’ve taken the bus or metro to one of the stops we mentioned earlier, enter these cross-streets into your GPS and you’ll find it within a few minutes.

 As we rounded the corner of Rua Heróis França on foot, we soon realized that this was the destination that our Airbnb host had described to us!